Berketunc/ML-Stock-Project/README.md

 Macro Integration: Add interest rate (FED) or sentiment analysis from financial news.

 Backtesting Suite: Develop a script to simulate historical trades based on model signals.

-Investigate the fact that stocks like NVDA are not in a vacuum (such as S&P 500 and etc.)